MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

 Now that we have a list of game IDs we would like to download from the Amazon S3 replay file store, we need to create a process to actually download the games.

+## Replay Downloading

+### Explanation

+At this stage, we have a long list of game IDs to download from Riot's Amazon S3 replay file storage.
+When I ran the game ID scraping process for `Miss Fortune` and `Nami`, I ended up generating at list of `19,534` and `19,860` games respectively.
+However, because I stored the replay files in different directories, this meant that there could be some games between the two lists which were repeated twice, so I combined the two lists of game IDs, and removed the duplicates.
+This reduced the total game count down from `39,394` to `36,698`.
+This means the final total number of games in our dataset for `Miss Fortune` and `Nami` in patch `11_21` where the player won or lost contains `36,698` replays.
+This should be a more than adequate amount of data to create a human-level League of Legends AI system.

+Following this, we actually need to download the games.
+As mentioned previously, the League of Legends Client Update (LCU) hosts a server on the `localhost` which provides the local user with an API to directly interact with the League of Legends client.
+One of the methods it provides is a way to download a replay file just by providing the game ID.
+This method only works with replays from the region where the client is logged into (as League of Legends accounts are tied to [specific regions](https://leagueoflegends.fandom.com/wiki/Servers)).
+The replay file must also be on the same patch as the current patch, as Riot deletes replay files which are from previous patches.
+Fortunately, our game ID scraping process only returns game IDs for the patch we specify.

 ## References